How to set up your public profile

 Step 1: Go to the Website

-The new site is on a staging server.
-After we get sufficient information into the new site it will move to the live server and replace the current website.
+Open your web browser and go to the site you want to log into.
+If it is a new site it will be on a staging server.
+After we get sufficient information into the new site it will move to the live production server.
 The URL of the staging server was given to you in an email.
 Please click on that link to open the website in your web browser.

 Step 2: Log In

 You should have received a login link in an email.
 Typically that is something like http://example.edu/login.
-This will bring you to the central login server where you will enter your ISU netid and password.
+This will bring you to Okta where you will enter your ISU netid and password.